edertone/TurboGUI/README.md

 # General purpose Graphical User Interface library

-A library that tries to help with the most common user interface elements on several frameworks and platforms
+A library that helps with the most common and generic UI elements and functionalities on several frameworks and platforms

 ## What does it do?